 True change starts with owning our own experiences.
 That means owning the good and the bad and the ugly in ourselves — as well as what makes us beautiful.
 It means owning the complexity of our emotions and dreams, as well as the discomfort of our missteps and misfortunes.
 It means being deliberate and aware of our actions.
 Then we are not intellectualizing our lives.
 We are not operating from the narrow simplicity of merely thinking about things or reacting to them.
 Then, we are talking from the depths of our known selves.
 We stand on the wisdom of our lived experiences.
 We are no longer available to being manipulated by others who want to tap into the shadows that we carry but cannot bear to face.

 It is scary, at times, to share what I and others have grappled with, but it is the only way I know to be authentic to myself, to you, and to the world we are living in.
 It’s a journey inward, a journey of the brave, a journey of transformation.
 I won’t lie it is indeed a bumpy road.
 But its very much worth traveling for the ultimate freedom we gain personally and for what we contribute to the well-being of the collective.

 From the Introduction to Freedom Is an Inside Job (Sounds True, 2018); reprinted with permission.

-Join Zainab Salbi, Tara Brach, and more, for Women Together: Freedom Is an Inside Job, on January 12, 2018.
+Zainab Salbi was one of our presenters for Women Together: Freedom Is an Inside Job, on January 12, 2018.